kotakmayurr/tradestore/README.md

 # tradestore

+##### Steps to run the code <H6>

+Downlaod the repo.
+Import the Java Project
+go to maven (Right hand side menu) click on clean and install - it will run the test cases as well. you will be able to see in console logs.
+Run the TradestoreApplication in com.db.tradestore (src/main)

+##### Steps to execute test cases <H6>
+  Runt the test case from src/test - TradestoreApplicationTests.java

+###### Test Cases Output <H6>
+- All test Case Passed.

+# Problem statement

 Write a Java program with all the JUNIT cases.
 TDD approach will be preferred.
 Time to complete the below assignment is 1 hr.